Parenting with Love and Limits (PLL)

 • Race/Ethnicity — 82% African American, 12% Caucasian, and 1% Hispanic

-• Status — Participants were adolescents within the juvenile court system with oppositional defiant or conduct disorder diagnosis.
+• Status — Participants were adolescents within the juvenile court system with oppositional defiant or conduct disorder diagnoses.

 Location/Institution: Georgia